Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 If the staker is delegated to an operator, the new deposit shares are directly added to that operator's `operatorShares`.
 Regardless of delegation status, the staker's deposit scaling factor is updated.

-**Note** that if the either the staker's current operator has been slashed 100% for `strategy`, OR the staker has been slashed 100% on the beacon chain such that the calculated slashing factor is 0, this method WILL REVERT.
+**Note** that if either the staker's current operator has been slashed 100% for `strategy`, OR the staker has been slashed 100% on the beacon chain such that the calculated slashing factor is 0, this method WILL REVERT.
 See [Shares Accounting - Fully Slashed](./accounting/SharesAccountingEdgeCases.md#fully-slashed-for-a-strategy) for details.

 *Effects*:
 * If the staker is delegated to an operator, `addedShares` are added to the operator's shares